안녕하세요! 토미입니다.

 Let’s have some good seafood as we have come to Busan.

-Here, this person is mentioning that they have accomplished one action, like “as we have come to Busan.”
+This person mentions that they have accomplished one action, like “as we have come to Busan.”

 Quiz